scaleway/serverless-functions-go/README.md

 Additionally we love to share things with the community and we want to expose receipts to the public.
 That's why we make our framework publicly available to help the community!

-We welcome all contributions to our open-source projects, please see our contributing guidelines <link>.

 Do not hesitate to raise issues and pull requests we will have a look at them.

 If you are looking for a way to contribute please read [CONTRIBUTING.md](./.github/CONTRIBUTING.md).